 Online platforms such as Airbnb allow people to book short-term rental properties.
 These properties are usually residential-style properties such as houses or condominium units, which are rented out by the owner of the property through the Airbnb platform.
 Unfortunately, this kind of system leads to listings on these short-term rental platforms including properties with defective or hazardous conditions on their premises that can lead to accidents.
-If you have been injured while staying at an Airbnb or other short-term rental property, a New Jersey Airbnb accident attorney can help you pursue your options for recovering compensation.
+If you have been injured while staying at an Airbnb or other short-term rental property, New Jersey Airbnb accident lawyers can help you pursue your options for recovering compensation.

 At Camili & Capo PA, we believe that fair and full financial recovery in your case should cover all your financial expenses and personal losses, including medical bills, lost wages and income, personal property damage, physical pain, emotional suffering, and lost quality of life.
 But parties that may have liability to provide you with accountability and compensation may try to get you to accept far less than the fair value of your claim.
 With Camili & Capo PA in your corner, you can trust that we will be prepared to fight as long as needed to get you the financial recovery you deserve, including pursuing your claims in court and at trial if necessary.

-When you were injured in an accident at an Airbnb or other vacation or short-term rental, contact our firm for a free initial case review to see how a New Jersey Airbnb accident attorney can help you to pursue financial recovery for the harm and loss that you have endured through no fault of your own.
+When you were injured in an accident at an Airbnb or other vacation or short-term rental, contact our firm for a free initial case review to see how New Jersey Airbnb accident lawyers can help you to pursue financial recovery for the harm and loss that you have endured through no fault of your own.

 Common kinds of accidents that guests of Airbnbs or other short-term rentals may suffer include:

 Guests can suffer a wide variety due to Airbnb accidents, including broken bones, soft tissue injuries, burn and smoke inhalation injuries, head and traumatic brain injuries, internal organ injuries, or disease.